 The alternative defense to an eviction is to ask that both parties be partially evicted so that one parent can be in the marital home for one period of time and the other parent be awarded residency in the marital home for the remaining period of time.
 Typically, this becomes a one-week-one/one-week-off situation that is commonly referred to as “nesting.”
 Nesting is where one parent becomes the on-duty parent while they’re in the marital residence.

 Nesting may sound good in theory but, in my experience, it never ends well.
-After ending a relationship with your spouse, with nesting you’re expected to share a home, personal items and never, ever have a new boyfriend or girlfriend in that shared space.
+After ending a relationship with your spouse, with nesting you are expected to share a home, personal items and never, ever have a new boyfriend or girlfriend in that shared space.

 Please recall that evicting a spouse from the marital home is a temporary order.
 Temporary orders are not dispositive to the final result of your divorce.
-The evicted spouse will always still be entitled to half the equity in the marital residence whether they are evicted or not.
+The evicted spouse will always still be entitled to an equitable portion of the marital value of the marital residence whether they are evicted or not.
 The evicted spouse may even be awarded the marital residence after being evicted (this often happens If the other spouse cannot afford the mortgage after separation).

 In lieu of eviction or living together, you can simply sell the house before the divorce is finalized.
 The proceeds of the sale will be held by an attorney and distributed pursuant to the final marital settlement agreement.